FAQ

 WHO IS ORGANIZING THIS ACADEMY?

-WHO IS THE SUMMER ACADEMY FOR, AND WHAT ARE THE GRADE LEVELS?
+WHO IS THE SUMMER ACADEMY FOR AND WHAT ARE THE GRADE LEVELS?

-We believe in young kids’ ability.
+We believe in young kids’ abilities.
 They can learn knowledge and skills associated with Coding once they are properly guided and supported.
 We enroll students rising to 6-8 grade in the fall semester for the Middle School Academy.
 We enroll students rising to 9-12 grade in the fall semester for the High School Academy.

 IS THERE A RESEARCH ASPECT OF THIS PROJECT?